 In the Fall and Spring, students examine the Denver metropolitan area, a progressive, yet prototypical, urban laboratory experiencing significant growth and development and home to every urban condition imaginable, from dense downtown infill to sprawling edge cities to the New Urbanism-inspired Stapleton airport brownfield redevelopment.
 The Front Range is a national leader in design and planning innovation, as represented by the multi-billion dollar Fastracks transit project, Denver’s groundbreaking new citywide form-based code, Boulder’s open space acquisition policies and energy municipalization effort, Arvada’s GEOS net-zero energy neighborhood, and Fort Collins’s closed-loop brewery-oriented development.
-Students apply the skills and knowledge gained in their local study in the summer term in a joint studio set in either the Shanghai-Nanjing corridor with faculty and students from the nation’s top schools of architecture and design at Tongji and Southeast University.or in the dense urban core of Copenhagen, Denmark with faculty and students at the Danish Institute for Study Abroad (DIS).
+Students apply the skills and knowledge gained in their local study in the summer term in a studio abroad.
+Recent studios have taken place in the Shanghai-Nanjing corridor with faculty and students from the nation’s top schools of architecture and design at Tongji and Southeast University, and in the dense urban core of Copenhagen, Denmark with faculty and students at the Danish Institute for Study Abroad (DIS).

 INNOVATIONS IN PRACTICE

 We train our students to become critical, reflective professionals with a deep understanding of urban design theory and practice.
 All our graduates possess knowledge of contemporary urban thinking as well as exceptional technical, verbal and graphic communication skills.
-Our curriculum is informed by innovations in current practice: we undertake real projects with real clients, and all studios are taught by leading practitioners from the top design firms in the region.
-Each year, we bring in a renowned practitioner-in-residence to teach a core course, give lectures, and serve as a juror in all MUD studios.
+Our curriculum is informed by innovations in current practice: we undertake real projects with real clients, and some classes are taught by leading practitioners from the top design firms in the region.
+Each year, renowned practitioners give lectures and serve as jurors in the MUD program.
 To address the most complex social-ecological problems of our time, we see high demand for graduates who possess multiple talents, a broad understanding of urban planning, architecture, landscape, real estate development, and urban politics and economics, and the ability to work not only with design professionals but also engineers, policy makers, environmental scientists and the public.